Councillor Eddy Newman

 Eddy has been a lifelong campaigner against racism, and was a member of Manchester City Council’s Community Cohesion Board from 2007 to 2012.
 His theme for his Mayoral year is to promote Community Cohesion and Mutual Respect among and between Manchester’s diverse communities and individuals.

 Eddy was married to Sheila for over 32 years.
 Sheila was a Councillor for Chorlton for the past 19 years and became Lady Mayoress in November 2017.
 Sheila died suddenly on 19 February 2018.
 Eddy and Sheila have three grown up daughters, Naomi (who was Lady Mayoress from May to November 2017), Ruth and Sarah; they are proud Mancunians.

 THE LADY MAYORESS

-Sheila has worked as a teacher, served as a councillor in Hulme for 5 years in the 1980s and been a school governor for over 25 years.
-She has represented Chorlton ward on the Council since 1999 and is currently the Executive Member for Children’s Services, a position she has held twice.
+Sheila worked as a teacher, served as a councillor in Hulme for 5 years in the 1980s and a school governor for over 25 years.
+She represented Chorlton ward on the Council from 1999 and was Executive Member for Children’s Services, a position she held twice.

-As well as a lifelong interest in history and politics, Sheila loves reading crime fiction, theatre, films, travel and cooking.
+As well as a lifelong interest in history and politics, Sheila loved reading crime fiction, theatre, films, travel and cooking.

 DEPUTY LORD MAYOR